 Tip Number 2 – Be an Example

 It is of course important to set an example ourselves.
 If we never touch any vegetables, it will be complicated to convince others that it’s good for them.
-On the contrary, if the parents obviously enjoy healthy food, the children take seamless on the same healthy eating habits.
-For example if the kids see us happily munch on carrot sticks, cherry tomatoes or radishes as appetizers, they will quite willingly try some themselves.
+On the contrary, if the parents obviously enjoy healthy food, the children take seamlessly on the same healthy eating habits.
+For example if the kids see us enjoy carrot sticks, cherry tomatoes or radishes as appetizers, they will quite willingly try some themselves.

 Tip Number 3 – Add a Dip

-And THE secret to getting kids (and adults) to eat more vegetables at the snack table: a delicious dip!
-I give you our favorite tuna dip recipe below, but really anything that you can dip veggies in, works: sour cream mixed with tomato sauce, creme fraîche and herbs, look for inspiration at what you already have in the fridge or pantry.
+THE secret to getting kids (and adults) to eat more vegetables at the snack table: a delicious dip!
+I’ll give you our favorite tuna dip recipe below, but really anything that you can dip veggies in, works: sour cream mixed with tomato sauce or creme fraîche and herbs, for inspiration look at what you already have in the fridge or pantry.

 Easy Tuna Dip Recipe

 - 1 (115g/4oz) can of flaky tuna in water

 - 125g (about 4oz) cream cheese (Philadelphia in here but any plain cream cheese is ok)

 - 1-2 tbsps of sour cream or crème fraîche